solita/blackhat-python/README.md

 Create a Python program that can read the binary file and tries to locate and decrypt potential "secrets" out of it.

+There is an example of a binary file for test material: (./a.out)

 Something along these pseudocode lines perhaps:
   * slide an index over the file (say, i)
   * for byte sequence f[i]...f[i+n] check if it looks like a string (alphanumeric characters).
 At least n characters long. (this is what the standard strings does)